syncfusion-content/typescript-docs/TypeScript/Splitter/getting-started.md

 ## Configure Tree View

-For adding Tree View component, you have to use **ul** element to corresponding element.
+For adding Tree View control, you have to use **ul** element to corresponding element.

 Add the following code example in HTML file to configure Tree View.